conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 ### The `Clauses` object wraps the SAT solver using several layers

 The `Resolve` class exposes the solving logic, but when it comes to interacting with the SAT solver engine, that's done through the `Clauses` object tree.
-And we say tree because the actual engines are wrapped in several layers:
+And we say "tree" because the actual engines are wrapped in several layers:

 * `Resolve` generates `conda.common.logic.Clauses` objects as needed.